EduardoZepeda/coffee-bytes-hugo/content/posts/como-mejorar-el-rendimiento-de-una-aplicacion-hecha-en-django/index.en.md

 When the response time of your application becomes a problem, you should start caching all time-consuming and resource-intensive results.

-Would you like to dig deeper into the caching system, I have a post about [caching in django](/en/caching-in-django-rest-framework-using-memcached/) that you can check out to dig deeper.
+Would you like to dig deeper into the caching system, I have a post about [caching in django using memcached](/en/caching-in-django-rest-framework-using-memcached/) that you can check out to dig deeper.

 If your page has too many models, and they rarely change, it does not make sense to access the database each time to request them with each new HTTP request.
 Just put the response of that request in cache and your response time will improve, this way every time the same content is requested, it will not be necessary to make a new request or calculations to the database, but the value will be returned directly from memory.